Chapter 17

 John, who had started his own training at Noah’s age, motioned to the boy with his hand, “You’re with Cody and I.”

-Noah looked to his Mother.
+Noah looked to his mother.

 “It’s okay,” Mia reassured.
 And nodding towards the men, “You go with them.”

-A short time later, while Laureal and Mia put the twins back in the packsaddle, Emma sought a word with Jessie, “Daughter, find us a place to exit the river.”
+A short time later, while Laureal and Mia loaded the twins into the packsaddle, Emma turned to her daughter, “Jessie, find us a place to exit the river.”

-Jessie appeared puzzled, “We have a few hours yet before the wind comes up.”
+“Mom…we have a few hours yet before the wind comes up.”

-“I just have a feeling,” glancing into the murk, “we need to get off the river.”
+“Perhaps, but, I just have a feeling,” glancing into the murk before returning her eyes to her daughter, “we need to get off this river.”

-Using her spear to knock snow from limbs, Jessie entered the tunnel-like opening whereby having disappeared into the forest, she quickly found what she sought.
-“Laureal, Mia,” she called from the river trail above, “bring your hatchets.”
+“Let’s hope so,” Jessie replied.
+Then, using her spear to knock snow from limbs, she entered the tunnel-like opening and, having disappeared into the forest, quickly found what she sought—

-Laureal and Mia returned and, having knocked much snow loose while chopping branches, they stopped to brush snow from one another’s clothes.
+Laureal and Mia returned, and having knocked much snow loose while chopping branches, they stopped to brush snow from one another’s clothes.
 Jessie also emerged and joined them.

 “I do!” cried Noah.